Asteroid is a set of utilities to make it easier to develop Groovy AST transformations.

 -

-of the transformation extendingAbstractGlobalTransformation
+Create an implementationof the transformation extendingAbstractGlobalTransformation

 -

-with the proper local compilation phase value set. -
+Your implementation should be annotated by @Phasewith the proper local compilation phase value set.

-in your classpath to tell the compiler where it can find your transformation
+Add a transformation descriptorin your classpath to tell the compiler where it can find your transformation

 6.2.
 Example